-The Department of Political Science & Public Service offers a Bachelor of Science degree in Political Science with concentrations in American Studies, International and Comparative Studies, Legal Studies, Public Policy, and Public Administration and Nonprofit Management.
+The Department of Political Science & Public Service offers a Bachelor of Science degree in Political Science with concentrations in American Politics, International Relations and Comparative Politics, Public Law, Public Policy, Politics, and Public Administration and Nonprofit Management.
 Each degree concentration is described below.
 Students should also refer to the Undergraduate Catalog for course descriptions and other important information.

-**Please contact Amy Oaks if you don't have an advisor.
+**Please contact Tenai Harden if you don't have an advisor.

 American Studies is the concentration for students who are interested in the study and practice of American Government.
 Classes explore such topics as the institutions of government at the state and federal level (executive, Congress, judiciary), elections and campaigns, interest groups, and the political behavior of citizens.
 In their classes, students will learn how to interpret current events, analyze the news, write coherently, create and consume original research, read and interpret statistics and data, argue a point with clarity and logic, and integrate different sources of information in a meaningful way.